Ross-Kerr and Wood's Canadian Nursing Issues & Perspectives - Elsevier eBook on VitalSource, 6th Edition

 Part I: The Profession in Canada 1.
 The Canadian Health Care System 2.
 Nursing in Canada, 1600s to the Present: A Brief Account 3.
 Professionalization in Canadian Nursing 4.
 The Professional Image: Impact and Strategies for Change 5.
 NEW!
 Gender in Nursing

 Part IV: Educating Nurses for the Future 20.
 The Origins and Development of Nursing Education in Canada 21.
-Licensure, Credentialing, and Entry to Practice 22.
+Licensure, Credentialing, and Entry to Practice in Nursing 22.
 The Growth of Graduate Education in Nursing in Canada 23.
 Career Development in Nursing 24.
 Monitoring Standards in Nursing Education

 Lynn McCleary, Tammie McParland, RN, MN, PhD, Assistant Professor Nipissing University, Janet C. Ross-Kerr, RN, BScN, MS, PhD, Professor Emeritus, Faculty of Nursing, University of Alberta, Edmonton, Alberta and Marilynn J. Wood, RN, BSN, MN, DrPH, Professor Emeritus, Faculty of Nursing, University of Alberta, Edmonton, Alberta